Burning questions

 TV power consumption depends on size and type

-The average wattage of TV ranges from 100 to 200 watts.
+The average wattage of modern TV ranges from 100 to 200 watts.
 The exact number depends on the model that you have, the size of the screen and the type.
 Here are some general guidelines:

 Smart TVs have additional features that may consume more power, such as internet connection and built-in apps.
 However, the added power usage for these features is usually minimal compared to the screen size and type.